laurentganne/yorc-heappe-plugin/README.md

-# yorc-heappe-plugin
-Ystia orchestrator HEAppE (High-End Application Execution)  plugin
+# Yorc HEAppE plugin

+The Yorc HEAppE plugin implements a Ystia orchestrator plugin as described in [Yorc documentation](https://yorc.readthedocs.io/en/latest/plugins.html).
+It allows the orchestrator to use HEappE (([High-End Application Execution](http://heappe.eu)) API to manage jobs executions on HPC infrastructures.